Montgomery County is named for Richard Montgomery, who was a United States general killed in the American Revolutionary War.

 Contractor: Brockmeyer Construction Company of St. Louis

 Note: The first courthouse was built in Lewiston in 1824 by Charles Allen.
 The second courthouse was built in Danville in 1834.
 The third courthouse was designed by Gustave Bachman and built by James Getty of St. Louis in 1865 to 1867 at a cost of $27,700.
 The building burned in 1901.
 The fourth courthouse was built by R A Sharp, C P Evered, John Evered and August Stanhardt in Montgomery City in 1889 at a cost of $20,000.
-The cost of construction of the present courthouse was $400,000.
+The cost of construction of the present and fifth courthouse was $400,000.

 S – Gasconade County